DrQuantum101/GSUP-File-Downloader/README.md

    ```bash
    python script.py <username>
    ```
-Replace <username> with the actual username you want to download files for.
+Replace <username> with the username you want to download files for.

 ## Important Notes

-Make sure to replace the [REDACTED] placeholder in the URL with the actual website domain.
+Make sure to replace the [REDACTED] placeholder in the code URL with the actual website domain.
 (IYKYK)

 ## License